By:

 “We’ve had a flurry of lenders come to the market in the SMSF lending space, non-bank lenders, and the experience levels vary broadly between them,” he said.
 “We’re seeing it’s a value proposition, not a rate proposition, because we need to get our customers over the line on time.”

-Working with an experienced lender ensures not just smoother settlements, but also compliance certainty.
+Working with an experienced lender ensures smoother settlements, but can also provide greater compliance certainty regarding the structure of the loan.

 “You hear cases of lenders and planners, accountants, brokers, saying if you purchase in the SMSF, you should be negotiating a longer settlement,” Chesworth said.